merkur-spec/Lunelia-Esthetics/README.md

 - `/client` and `/client.html`
 - `/admin` and `/admin.html`
+- `/wax-pass-booking` and `/wax-pass-booking.html`

-Protected pages redirect unauthenticated users to their matching login page.
+Protected pages redirect unauthenticated users back to the matching login flow.

-## Authentication
+## Authentication and account flows

 ### Client authentication

 Clients can:

-- create accounts
+- create an account
-- verify their email
+- verify their email address
-- sign in
+- sign in with a session cookie
 - reset their password
-- access the client portal through a session cookie
+- view upcoming and past appointments from the client portal
+- access wax pass balance and booking history

 ### Admin authentication

 Admins sign in through [admin-login.html](admin-login.html).
-After successful login, the server issues an admin session cookie.
-Protected admin pages and admin API routes require that session.
+After login, the server issues an admin session cookie and checks it on protected admin pages and admin API routes.

 ## Booking and payment behavior

-- Standard appointments are paid through Stripe
+- Standard appointments are processed with Stripe checkout
-- Wax passes are sold as credit packages
+- Wax passes are sold as prepaid credit packages
-- Wax pass holders can book eligible services against remaining credits
+- Wax pass holders can book eligible services against remaining credit balance
-- Scheduling conflicts are checked using appointment overlap and stored durations
+- Appointment overlap and duration checks are enforced before confirmation
-- Signed consent is required during booking flows
+- Signed consent is required on the booking flow before a reservation is created

 ## Email behavior

-When email credentials are configured, the app can send messages for:
+When `SENDGRID_API_KEY` and `EMAIL_FROM` are configured, the app sends emails for:

 - booking confirmations
 - wax pass purchase confirmations
-- verification emails
+- client verification emails
 - password reset flows
+- internal booking notifications

-If email credentials are missing, those mail-based features may not work.
+If those values are missing, the app may still run, but mail-based flows will not complete successfully.

 ## Security

-- Helmet sets security-related HTTP headers
+- Helmet hardens HTTP headers
-- Client and admin auth use signed token cookies
+- Client and admin sessions are signed and cookie-based
-- Mutating routes use CSRF validation
+- Mutating routes require CSRF validation
-- Admin API routes use their own rate limiter
+- Admin and general API routes are both rate limited
-- General API routes are rate-limited separately
-- Production traffic is redirected to HTTPS
+- The server redirects insecure HTTP traffic to HTTPS in production

 ## Development notes

-- There is no frontend build system or framework
+- There is no frontend build step or framework; the app serves static files directly through Express
-- Static assets are served directly by Express
-- [serviceData.js](serviceData.js) is the shared service catalog used by both frontend and backend logic
+- [serviceData.js](serviceData.js) is the single shared source for service definitions used by both the frontend and backend
+- Database schema initialization is automatic, so local setup is mostly about the environment and PostgreSQL connection

 ## Troubleshooting

 ### The app does not start

 - Run `npm install`
-- Make sure PostgreSQL is running
+- Verify PostgreSQL is running and reachable
-- Verify `DATABASE_URL`
+- Make sure `DATABASE_URL` is set correctly
-- Verify your Stripe keys exist
-- Verify `CLIENT_TOKEN_SECRET` is set and sufficiently long
+- Confirm `CLIENT_TOKEN_SECRET` is present and strong enough
+- Check your Stripe credentials and SendGrid credentials in [.env](.env)

 ### The admin page redirects to login

-That is expected unless you already have a valid admin session.
+That is expected until a valid admin session is created.

 ### Emails are not sending

-- Preferred production setup: configure `RESEND_API_KEY` and `RESEND_FROM`
+- Verify `SENDGRID_API_KEY` and `EMAIL_FROM`
-- If using SMTP, verify `SMTP_HOST`, `SMTP_PORT`, `SMTP_SECURE`, `SMTP_USER`, and `SMTP_PASS`
-- If using Gmail fallback, verify `EMAIL_USER` and `EMAIL_PASS` (app password)
-- Check server logs for mail transport errors
+- Check the server logs for a mail transport error
+- Confirm your sender address is verified in SendGrid

 ### Stripe checkout is failing

 - Verify `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY`
-- Verify `STRIPE_WEBHOOK_SECRET` if you rely on webhook confirmation
+- If webhook-based confirmation is used, confirm `STRIPE_WEBHOOK_SECRET`
-- Make sure your configured public URL matches your Stripe settings
+- Make sure the configured public app URL matches your Stripe settings

 ## Scripts

-- `npm start` — start the server
+- `npm start` — start the production-style server
-- `npm run dev` — start the server with `nodemon`
+- `npm run dev` — start the server with `nodemon` for local development

 ## License